Nostrand

 Information

 Nostrand is a geometric sans-serif born out of love for New York City — a city that never stops inspiring me, and honestly, never lets me go.
 Named after Nostrand Av station in Brooklyn, which holds a special place in my heart.
 Nine weights plus oblique variants, and four stylistic sets: alternate letterforms, a unicase variant, and two sets inspired by NYC subway line markers — circled letters and numbers, filled and outline.
-Arrows in symbols, ligatures, and diacritics with their own attitude — all drawing from the spirit of New York.
-Latin and Cyrillic with broad language support.
+The diacritics have their own attitude — flattened acutes, sharp circumflexes, and a ring that sits just a little too high.
+Very New York.
+Arrows in symbols, ligatures, and Latin and Cyrillic with broad language support.

 Language Support: Latin: Basic, Western European, Central European, South Eastern European Cyrillic: Basic, Belarussian and Russian, Bulgarian, Serbian and Macedonian, Ukrainian